- CLASS: Mammalia (Mammals)

 AT THE ZOO

 Both the San Diego Zoo and San Diego Zoo Safari Park have a variety of goat and sheep species.
-Guests to the Zoo see Nubian ibex at Africa Rocks, or admire the Sichuan takin herd cavorting along the hillside in the Zoo’s Panda Trek.
+Guests to the Zoo can see Nubian ibex at Africa Rocks, or admire the Sichuan takin herd cavorting along the hillside in the Zoo’s Asian Passage.

 Visitors to the Safari Park can mingle with domestic goats in the Petting Kraal at Nairobi Village and view groups of Sudan Barbary sheep, Turkomen markhor, Nubian ibex, Armenian mouflon, Transcaspian urials, and Chinese bharals in our expansive field exhibits.
 A small group of desert bighorn sheep lives in the Park’s Condor Ridge.